volzotan/CompressorCam/docs/troubleshooting.md

 Possible problems:

+**The camera is not in maintenance mode**

+If the LED is not constantly blue, the camera did not start in maintenance mode.
+Switch of the camera with the on/off-switch and switch it back on.
+The status LED is blinking white for 10s, during these 10s push the button next to the LED once.
+The LED will stop blinking white and instead blink blue.
+After at most 30s the LED should change to a permanent blue and the camera has booted and created a Wifi-network.

 **You are not connected to the correct Wifi-network**

 Make sure that the camera did start in maintenance mode (LED is constantly blue, not blinking) and you are connected to the ComressorCamera Wifi-network.
 I recommend to do this with a computer, not a tablet or a phone.
 Modern Android and iOS versions are not happy about wireless networks that are not connected to the internet and may complain or refuse to connect altogether.